Getting Started

 Numpy Matrix

-By way of example, let’s explore a numpy matrix by implementing the tileset_info and tiles functions described above.
+By way of example, let’s explore a numpy matrix by implementing the info and tiles functions described above.
 To start let’s make the matrix using the Eggholder function.

 import numpy as np